Chevrolet Silverado Transmission Fluid Change Cost

 Silverado transmission spec by generation

-DEXRON-HP vs DEXRON-VI: the fluid spec evolution
+DEXRON-VI, HP and ULV: the GM fluid spec evolution

 The 8-speed shudder issue and 2019-2021 production caveats